Fatal Fury: City of the Wolves: Plot

 A year after the King of Fighters: Maximum Mayhem tournament, (Note: As depicted in Garou: Mark of the Wolves (1999)) Rock Howard and Kain R. Heinlein's investigations have determined the whereabouts of Marie Heinlein, Rock's mother and Kain's sister who was believed deceased.
 They learn that Mr. Big is holding her captive, demanding the legacy of Rock's deceased father Geese Howard as ransom.
 Rock goes to Geese's former right hand, Billy Kane, who reveals that among the items in Geese's legacy are the Sacred Scrolls of Jin, magic relics which he had preserved despite Geese ordering they be destroyed before his death.
 (Note: As depicted in Real Bout Fatal Fury (1995)) Billy agrees to give Rock the legacy, but it is stolen by an unknown figure.

-Days later, an invitation is sent out by Franz Stroheim for a new King of Fighters tournament in Second South Town, with the stolen legacy offered as the prize.
+Days later, an invitation is sent out by Franz Krauser von Stroheim, son of Wolfgang Krauser, for a new King of Fighters tournament in Second South Town, with the stolen legacy offered as the prize.
 During the tournament, Kain and Billy negotiate with Big for Marie's safe return and protect her from their enemies, such as Big's former underling Jack Turner, while Rock reunites with his adoptive father Terry Bogard and goes on to win the tournament.
 As the others return to Geese Tower with Marie, Jack appears and attacks Big, injuring Marie.
 Seeing this, Rock's intense emotions resonate with the scrolls, causing him to become possessed and forcing Terry and the others to fight him.

-During the battle, Rock and Billy experience visions revealing that Geese left Marie to hide her and Rock from his enemies, and that a curse on the Sacred Scrolls of Jin allows those descended from the Jin family to be possessed by their ancestors; because Geese is descended from the Jins through his father Rudolph Krauser von Stroheim, he ordered the scrolls destroyed to protect Rock.
+During the battle, Rock and Billy experience visions revealing that Geese left Marie and Rock to hide them from his enemies, and that a curse on the Sacred Scrolls of Jin allows those descended from the Jin family to be possessed by their ancestors; because Geese is descended from the Jins through his father Rudolph Krauser von Stroheim, he ordered the scrolls destroyed to protect Rock.
 Rock is defeated and returns to normal, and happily reunites with his mother while the others burn the scrolls.
 In the aftermath, Marie goes to live together with Kain, and Billy agrees to keep the rest of Geese's legacy safe.
 Terry, believing Rock is now strong enough to stand on his own, goes back to South Town, with Rock thanking Terry for raising him and promising to meet again.